owenwang05/owenwang05/README.md

 - Electrical Team @ UIUC EV Concept

 ### Currently Working On 👷
+- Road Rage - program that detects surrounding dangerous driving
-- BitPredict - program that predicts the closing day price of bitcoin
+- Chain GPT - program that serves as a langchain documentation assistant
 - SkimLit - program that classifies and summarizes abstracts
 - Food Vision - program that classifies food from images